Equidistribution in Families of Abelian Varieties and Uniformity

 The group law of Picard groups of line bundles, as well as of their arithmetic analogue introduced in Subsection \ref{subsection::hermitian}, is written additively.

-\textit{Continuity and smoothness.} We use $\mathscr{C}^0$ (resp.\ $\mathscr{C}^\infty$) as an abbreviation for continuous (resp.\ smooth).
+\textit{Continuous functions.} We use $\mathscr{C}^0$ as an abbreviation for continuous.
 For any topological space $X$, $\mathscr{C}^0(X)$ denotes the real-valued continuous functions on $X$ and $\mathscr{C}^0_c(X)$ the real-valued continuous functions on $X$ having compact support.
-We use analogous notation for smooth functions.
+We use the analogous notation $\mathscr{C}^\infty$ for the real-valued smooth functions on complex spaces that are introduced below.

 \textit{Tangent spaces.} For each differentiable or real-analytic manifold $M$ we denote by $TM$ its tangent bundle.
 The fiber of $TM$ over $x \in M$ is denoted $T_x M$.